Calyhre/gatsby-remark-abbr/README.md

       };
   ```

-3. Delete cache and reboot gatsby
+3. Delete `.cache/` and reboot `gatsby`
 4. You can now enjoy markdown abbreviation syntax 🎉

+## Todo:

+Currently, [some code](src/index.js#L4-L57) is duplicated between [remark-abbr] and this plugin.
+I haven't figured it out yet how to do avoid this.
+Any help will be greatly apreciated 😅

 ## License